henrygouk/dopt/README.md

 * Basic arithmetic and mathematical operations (add, sub, mul, div, abs, log, exp, ...)
 * Basic matrix operations (multiplication, transpose)
 * Reverse-mode automatic differentiation
-* Stochastic gradient descent
 * Neural network primitives
 * Neural network construction utilities
 * Framework to add third party operations and their derivatives, and the ability register implementations for both the CPU and CUDA backends
-* Online optimisation algorithms: SGD and ADAM
+* Online optimisation algorithms: SGD, ADAM, AMSGrad, and more to come!

 The project is still in the early stages, and some things might not work properly yet.
 Some planned future features include:

-* The ability to add optimisation passes to the CPU and CUDA backends.
+* The ability to add optimisation passes to the CPU and CUDA backends
-* More online optimisation algorithms (SGD+momentum, AdaGrad, etc)
+* More utilities for training deep networks (data loaders, standard training loops, etc)

 Docs
 ----